Englschalking

-Englschalking is a district of the Bavarian capital Munich and belongs to the district 13 Bogenhausen.
+Englschalking is a quarter of the Bavarian capital Munich and belongs to the district 13 Bogenhausen.

 Location

 Englschalking is located relatively central in the district of Bogenhausen.
 The historic town centre lies northeast of the intersection Englschalkinger Straße/Ostpreußenstraße.
 In the east Englschalking has developed beyond the Munich East–Munich Airport railway to Max-Nadler-Straße, in the south it is bordered by Memeler Straße and Englschalkinger Straße, in the west by Cosimastraße and the area of the former Prinz-Eugen-Kaserne and in the north by Fideliostraße.

 History

 In the area of Stegmühlstraße/Rambaldistraße, end Stone Age burials and an Early Bronze Age cemetery were discovered during excavations by the Bavarian State Office for Monument Protection in 1983.
 At the northern edge of Englschalking, south of Stegmühlstraße and east of the Munich S-Bahn, there was a settlement from the Early Middle Ages excavated in 1983.
 A residential house, an iron smelter, fountain, barns, stables and a cemetery in which 34 burials are documented were found.
 Jewellery that was found allowed historians to date it back to the 7th century.
 The foundation of Englschalking is assumed to date back to the 9th or 10th century.
 Englschalking was first mentioned in a document in 1231/1234 in the Bavarian Duke's urbarium (medieval register of ownership rights of a landlordate).
 The name is derived from Engelschalch (strict servant) or Englischalcho (also Engilschalko).
 In 1319 the hamlet of Englschaling was sold by Duke Ludwig to the Hochstift Freising, to which it belonged until secularization in 1803 as part of the county of Ismaning.
 When the community was included into Bavaria in 1818, Englschalking became part of the community of Daglfing.

 Most of the buildings in the historic town centre date back to the end of the 19th century.
 Englschalking achieved some prosperity through the cultivation of moss and brickworks, in which the bricks used in construction in Munich were fired from the clay extracted here.

 At the beginning of the 20th century, Englschalking developed into the central town of the municipality of Daglfing, partly because a municipal school was opened in 1896 on what is now Schnorr-von-Carolsfeld-Straße.
 Along with the municipality of Daglfing, Englschalking was incorporated into the city of Munich on 1 January 1930.